netdata/netdata/docs/Running-behind-nginx.md

 Nginx is used and useful in cases when you do not want to access Netdata via the default `IP ADDRESS:19999`.

-With Nginx the data is accessed via human-readable domains such as `example.com` or `sub.example.com`.
+With Nginx, the data is accessed via human-readable domains such as `example.com` or `sub.example.com`.

 By default, Nginx is fast and lightweight out of the box.